Heltec-Aaron-Lee/Heltec-Aaron-Lee.github.io/en/faq/lora_node_151_common_problem_summary.md

 &nbsp;

-## LoRa Node 151 debug log print problem
+## LoRa Node 151 Debug Log Print Problem

 Currently, the LoRa Node 151 LoRaWAN example still use UART to print debug log.
 Here is method how to use it:

 [http://community.heltec.cn/t/lora-node-151-debug-log-print-problem/100](http://community.heltec.cn/t/lora-node-151-debug-log-print-problem/100)

-The USB_CDC (virtual serial port) version is in debugging, so this problem will not have in new version.
+This issue has been resolved.

 &nbsp;